Due to the coronavirus (COVID-19), event information may be out of date. Confirm details with event organisers.

-The Tuileries Gardens or Jardin des Tuileries is one of the best parks in Paris.
-Beautiful green gardens became ones of the most popular attractions for children and grown-ups.
-A playground, a carousel, two ponds where to hire small sailing boats.
+The Tuileries Gardens, le Jardin des Tuileries is a famous park in Paris.
+Most popular place for children and grown-ups.
+There is a playground, a carousel, two ponds where to hire small sailing boats.

 What to see in the Jardin des Tuileries?

-The Carroussel Gardens discover twenty statues by Aristide Maillol.
-The Terrasse overlooking the garden.
+The Carroussel Gardens display twenty statues by Aristide Maillol.
+The Terrasse is overlooking the garden.

-The Grand Carre the central lake was only for the people living in the palace.
-A little bit further two small lakes, a statue a Tiger Vanquishing a Crocodile and a Tigress Bringing a Peacock to Her Young.
+The Grand Carre is the central lake and was only for the people living in the palace.
+A little bit further there are two small lakes, a statue a Tiger Vanquishing a Crocodile and a Tigress Bringing a Peacock to Her Young.

 The Grand Couvert is a woodland area with 20th century sculptures.